Gaussian Multiple Access via Compute-and-Forward: The K-user Gaussian MAC

-When decoding the $\ell$-th sum, the constraint on $R_k$ will be active only if the coefficient of $\tilde{\ve t}_k$ is not zero.
-Otherwise this decoding will not constraint $R_k$.
+When decoding the $\ell$-th sum, the constraint on $r_k$ will be active only if the coefficient of $\tilde{\ve t}_k$ is not zero.
+Otherwise this decoding will not constraint $r_k$.
 This fact is captured by introducing the $\chi$ function in the statement of the Theorem.
-Combing the above results and Lemma \ref{lemma:comp_message} we have the claimed expression.
+This gives the claimed expression.